apache/trafficserver/doc/admin-guide/plugins/wasm.en.rst

 * Need to support functionality for retrieving and setting request/response body
 * Need to support functionality for making async request call
 * Need to support L4 lifecycle handler functions
-* Support loading more than one Wasm module

 Limitations
 ===========